Hackers News Hackers News

 • Path Traversal, Cross-Site Scripting, and SQL Injection Vulnerabilities

-This unauthenticated flaw affects FortiSandbox versions 5.0.1 through 5.0.5 and may allow attackers to bypass authentication mechanisms entirely and escalate privileges without any valid credentials, making it one of the most dangerous disclosures in this release cycle.
+Successful exploitation could allow an attacker to bypass authentication mechanisms entirely and escalate privileges without requiring any valid credentials, positioning it as one of the most dangerous vulnerabilities in this round of advisories.

 Authentication and Access Control Gaps

-Rated Medium and accessible without authentication from an internal network, the vulnerability affects FortiOS 7.4.8 through 7.6.3, making it a priority for organizations running segmented enterprise network environments.
+It impacts FortiOS versions 7.4.8 through 7.6.3, making it a significant concern for organizations operating segmented enterprise network environments.

-CVE-2026-27316 (FG-IR-26-113) reveals an insufficiently protected credentials vulnerability (CWE-522) in FortiSandbox and FortiSandbox PaaS web GUI, specifically within the LDAP configuration page.
+CVE-2026-27316 reveals an insufficiently protected credentials vulnerability (CWE-522) within the FortiSandbox and FortiSandbox PaaS web GUI, specifically on the LDAP configuration page.
+This low-severity, externally accessible flaw affects FortiSandbox versions 5.0.1–5.0.5 and PaaS versions up to 23.4.4374.

 Path Traversal, Cross-Site Scripting, and SQL Injection Vulnerabilities

-Rounding out the disclosures is CVE-2025-61848 (FG-IR-26-111), an SQL injection vulnerability (CWE-89) via the JSON RPC API in FortiAnalyzer and FortiManager versions 7.6.1–7.6.4, as well as their cloud counterparts.
-Authenticated internal access is required, but successful exploitation could allow attackers to manipulate backend database queries.
+Rounding out the detailed disclosures is CVE-2025-61848, an SQL injection vulnerability (CWE-89) found in the JSON RPC API of FortiAnalyzer and FortiManager versions 7.6.1–7.6.4, as well as their cloud counterparts.
+This medium-severity flaw requires authenticated internal access, but successful exploitation could allow attackers to manipulate backend database queries.

-Security teams should prioritize patching in the following order based on severity and attack vector:
+Security teams should prioritize patching based on the severity and attack vectors of the disclosed vulnerabilities:

-• Scheduled patching: All remaining Medium and Low findings across FortiSandbox, FortiAnalyzer, FortiManager, FortiOS, FortiProxy, FortiPAM, and FortiSwitchManager
+• Scheduled Patching: Implement patches for all remaining medium and low-severity findings across FortiSandbox, FortiAnalyzer, FortiManager, FortiOS, FortiProxy, FortiPAM, and FortiSwitchManager.

-Administrators should consult Fortinet’s PSIRT portal for specific fixed versions and apply available patches without delay.
+Administrators should consult Fortinet’s official PSIRT portal for specific fixed versions and apply all available patches without delay to protect their environments.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.